snowdrop/rewrite-standalone-cli/README.md

 ## Quarkus Openrewrite client

-This project support to execute an Openrewrite Recipe without the need to use the maven goal `rewrite:dryRun` according to the following scenario.
+This project support to execute Openrewrite Recipe(s) without the need to use the maven goal `rewrite:dryRun` according to the following scenario.

 - Use the FQName of the recipe as parameter: `-r or --recipe <FQName_recipe>`.
 Example: `-r org.openrewrite.java.format.AutoFormat`.
 The tool will try to find the class of the recipe from the classes loaded using the runtime classpath
 - The fields of the Recipe can be defined using the parameter `-o or --options "k=v,k=v,...`.
 Example: `-o annotationPattern=@org.springframework.boot.autoconfigure.SpringBootApplication`